dfbacon/utils/README.md

 Are you tired of having to create the assigned list of files and making sure the file names are perfect?

 I am.
 So I created a script to do it.
 Improve it.
-Make it better.
 Share!

-### Warning

-Make sure you don't run this script in a directory where you  have finished work.

 ### How to use it